 Your produce is gorgeous!
 How would you describe your farm?

-Glade Organics is certified organic through KOGS, #92, and we believe in organic practices.
+Glade Organics is a small-scale veggie farm.
+We are certified organic through KOGS, #92, and we believe in organic practices.
 We want to build an organic sense of community by bringing organic options closer to people’s homes.
 We are passionate about growing produce that tastes great and is clean, healthy, and of the highest quality.

 How long have you been doing this for?